kevinolega/minimalchanges/_posts/2012-06-24-how-to-clean-your-room.md

 <strong>How many do you really need?</strong> My answer is one for the most part and not a lot for others (like clothes, socks, underwear maybe 10 to two weeks worth)

 <strong>Proper place</strong>.
 Everything should be in a proper place.
 I assigned one for all my items.
 I'm not allowed to leave my computer inside my room.
-Phones are away from my bed unless I'm texting Ish.
+Phones are away from my bed.
 Or whatever.

 <strong>Less things equals less cleanup</strong>.
 The less things I have the less cleanup I need to do. .
 If I had an empty room with just my bed and my laptop and clothes and my laptop everything is pretty easy to clean.
 The fewer things I had the fewer things I need to pay attention to.
 And I won't loose things.